Anjisweety2/Algorithms-for-Square-Pyramidal-Numbers/README.md

+## General Information
+This repo contains algorithms developed in the paper:

+A. Dong, K. Saettone, K. Song, and A. Zaharescu, Cannonball polygons with multiplicities, *Hardy-Ramanujan Journal* 48, 2025.

-# Algorithms-for-Square-Pyramidal-Numbers
+### Algorithms-for-Square-Pyramidal-Numbers

-This project contains two python files.
+It contains two python files.

 Algorithm I.py checks whether every positive integer in some given range can be written as a sum of at most four square pyramidal numbers.